Hanns Johst: Schlageter

 SCHLAGETER: Good old Fritz!
 (Laughing.)
 No paradise will entice you out of your barbed wire entanglement!

 THIEMANN: That's for damned sure!
 Barbed wire is barbed wire!
 I know what I'm up against....
 No rose without a thorn!...
 And the last thing I'll stand for is ideas to get the better of me!
 I know that rubbish from '18 ..., fraternity, equality, ..., freedom ..., beauty and dignity!
 You gotta use the right bait to hook 'em.
 And then, you're right in the middle of a parley and they say: Hands up!
 You're disarmed..., you republican voting swine!—No, let 'em keep their good distance with their whole ideological kettle of fish ...
 I shoot with live ammunition!
-When I hear the word culture ..., I release the safety on my Browning!"
+When I hear 'Culture'..., I release the safety on my Browning!"

 SCHLAGETER: What a thing to say!

 THIEMANN: It hits the mark!
 You can be sure of that.

 SCHLAGETER: You've got a hair trigger.

 — Hanns Johst's Nazi Drama Schlageter.
 Translated with an introduction by Ford B. Parkes-Perret.
 Akademischer Verlag Hans-Dieter Heinz, Stuttgart, 1984.

 The line is frequently misattributed, sometimes to Hermann Göring and sometimes to Heinrich Himmler.
 In December 2007, historian David Starkey misattributed it to Joseph Goebbels in comments criticizing Queen Elizabeth II for being "poorly educated and philistine".
 It has also been adapted by, for example Stephen Hawking as "When I hear of Schrödinger's cat, I reach for my pistol" and by filmmaker Jean-Luc Godard in his 1963 film Le Mépris, when a producer says to Fritz Lang: "Whenever I hear the word culture, I bring out my checkbook."
 Lang evokes the original line when he answers "Some years ago—some horrible years ago—the Nazis used to take out a pistol instead of a checkbook."
 Songwriter Clint Conley of Mission of Burma titled a song he wrote in 1981 "That's When I Reach for My Revolver".

 In 1994, Tuli Kupferberg wrote the book When I Hear the Word 'Culture' I Reach for My Gun.
 In 2008 he wrote a book, Cartoons Collages and Perverbs [sic] with a cartoon in it reading "WHEN I HEAR THE WORD 'GUN' I REACH FOR MY CULTURE".